aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/teleport-integration-guide.md

 A Teleport Agent runs in the same network as a target resource and speaks its native protocol.
 Each agent connects a specific type of infrastructure to the cluster:

-- **node agent** — connects Linux servers via SSH
+- **node agent**: connects Linux servers via SSH
-- **kube agent** — integrates Kubernetes clusters using the Kubernetes API
+- **kube agent**: integrates Kubernetes clusters using the Kubernetes API
-- **db agent** — provides access to SQL/NoSQL databases like PostgreSQL, MySQL, and CockroachDB
+- **db agent**: provides access to SQL/NoSQL databases like PostgreSQL, MySQL, and CockroachDB
-- **app agent** — exposes internal HTTP applications behind secure SSO and session auditing
+- **app agent**: exposes internal HTTP applications behind secure SSO and session auditing
-- **windows agent** — allows access to Windows servers over RDP (Enterprise)
+- **windows agent**: allows access to Windows servers over RDP (Enterprise)

 ### Access for Edge Networks